Where to Stay in Helsinki First Time: 8 Best Areas

 Kamppi is also home to Lasipalatsi (Glass Palace) and Tennispalatsi (Tennis Palace) which were built in the 1930s for the Olympic Games.
 Now the building house HAM Helsinki Art Museum and the Amos REX art museum.

-At the far end of Bulevardi, you will find the Hietalahti market square which is famous for its outdoor flea market in summer months.
+Take a look at the Hietalahti market square which is famous for its outdoor flea market in summer months.
 The Hietalahti Market Hall is located right next to the square.
 You can find more shops and attractions in Fredrikinkatu street and Kalevankatu.

 Also, for those who enjoy a fun night out, the night is the moment this area of the Helsinki city centre really comes to life and transforms.
 Pubs and clubs open and the area becomes the ideal party spot and destination of choice for the young and student population.
-Some of the best nightlife in Kamppi area Tavastia, Maxine, and Bruuveri.

 Tavastia Club is an iconic rock club that has an incredibly rich and long history in the city and has hosted most of the best Finnish rock bands and artists in general.
 The location is small, the look is underground and the music is great.